Feynman-Kac formula under a finite entropy condition: Introduction

+It is the purpose of EQM to transpose well-established results in stochastic analysis of variational processes to standard quantum mechanics, and the other way round.
+From the start, the EQM program sees the Feynman-Kac equation (FK) as the stochastic deformation of Schrödinger's equation.
+The associated entropic interpolation: the marginal flow $(P_t)$ of the FK path measure $P$, is governed by some Newton equation in the Otto-Wasserstein space.
+This was proved by Conforti in \cite{Co18}, assuming that $f_t$ and $g_t$ are regular enough and not growing too fast.
+Our aim in a work in progress is to relax these assumptions and to extend this result under the finite entropy condition \eqref{eq-entropy}.

+On the other hand, it is worth expressing Bohmian mechanics as the evolution of a fluid also living in the Otto-Wasserstein space.
+This is suggested by von Renesse's work \cite{vR11} where Schrödinger's equation is seen at a heuristic level as a Newton equation in the Otto-Wasserstein space, again.
+In this perspective, the Newton equation associated to \eqref{eq-FK} is the classical rigorous analogue of Newton's equation in Bohm's view of quantum dynamics.
+This is also a work in progress.

-The time-symmetry of formula \eqref{eq-77} suggests that equation \eqref{eq-FK-f} is as important as its backward-in-time analogue \eqref{eq-FK} while studying entropic optimal transport.
-This is crucial in many aspects of entropic optimal transport and EQM.
-Some consequences of this symmetry will be explored somewhere else.
-In particular, Conforti has proved in \cite{Co18} that, assuming that $f_t$ and $g_t$ are regular enough and not growing too fast, the dynamics of the time marginals $(P_t) _{ 0\le t\le T}$ of the path measure $P$ is governed by some Newton equation in the Wasserstein space.
-Our aim in a future work is to relax these assumptions and to extend this result under the finite entropy condition \eqref{eq-entropy}.
-A first step of this program is the recent article \cite{CCGL20} about time reversal of diffusion processes under a finite entropy condition.
+The time-symmetry of formula \eqref{eq-77} suggests that the forward-in-time equation \eqref{eq-FK-f} is as important as its backward-in-time analogue \eqref{eq-FK}.
+This is crucial in many aspects of EOT and EQM.
+And indeed this time-symmetry is an important ingredient of these works in progress.
+It relies on the recent article \cite{CCGL20} about time reversal of diffusion processes under a finite entropy condition.